Minimizing the time to a decision: The Laplace transform of the distribution of

-for each $x_i \in (0,1)$ and $i \in V$.
+for each $x_i \in(0,1)$ and $i \in V$.

-Dividing both sides by $h$, and taking the limit $h \to 0$ yields the inequality
+Dividing both sides by $h$, and taking the limit $h \to0$ yields the inequality

-Now, in some simpler, but nevertheless related problems, we can show that \eqref{e:heur3} is true with an \emph{equality} replacing the inequality.
-This prompts us to \emph{construct} a function satisfying \eqref{e:heur3} with equality.
-Our effort culminates in
+Now, in some simpler, but nevertheless related problems, we can show that \eqref{e:heur3} is true with an \textit{equality} replacing the inequality.
+This prompts us to try to \textit{construct} a function satisfying \eqref{e:heur3} with equality.
+Our effort culminates in the following.

-\begin{lemma} There exists a continuous function $h_r: \SS \to \R$ such that \begin{itemize} \item $h_r(x) = 1$ for $x \in D$, \item the partial derivatives $\frac{\partial^2 \hat h_r}{\partial x_i \partial x_j}$ exist and are continuous on $\{ x \in \SS \backslash D : x_i, x_j \in (0,1)\}$ (for any $i,j \in V$ not necessarily distinct) and \item furthermore, for each $i \in \V$ and $x \notin D$ with $x_i \in (0,1)$,
+\begin{lemma} There exists a continuous function $h_r\dvtx \SS\to\R$ such that: \begin{itemize} \item$h_r(x) = 1$ for $x \in D$, \item the partial derivatives $\frac{\partial^2 \hat h_r}{\partial x_i \,\partial x_j}$ exist and are continuous on $\{ x \in\SS\setminus D \dvtx x_i, x_j \in(0,1)\} $ (for any $i,j \in V$ not necessarily distinct) and \item furthermore, for each $i \in\V$ and $x \notin D$ with $x_i \in(0,1)$,